 After you identify an AWS user account as a problem and decide it shouldn’t be there, this playbook will run and disable it.
 The playbook starts with a filter that checks the allowlist, which is a custom list containing AWS usernames that should not be disabled.
 Next, the playbook prompts an analyst with the names of the user accounts to be disabled.
 If the analyst confirms the action, the final block deletes the appropriate login profiles on the AWS console and disables the associated access keys.

-If you have not already configured the AWS IAM app on Splunk SOAR and identified a list of inactive users, you will need to do so first using a separate playbook.
+If you have not already configured the AWS IAM connector on Splunk SOAR and identified a list of inactive users, you will need to do so first using a separate playbook.

 To use the playbook: